What is smart technology for the home?

 - If getting up and down from a chair to switch on lights and lamps, or stooping to reach a plug socket, becomes challenging, you can do these things with the help of technology.

-- You can install blinds that can be controlled from your phone or smart hub, and there are even kits available that can be added to existing blinds turning them into smart ones.
+- You can install blinds that can be controlled from your phone or smart speaker There are even kits available that can be added to existing blinds, turning them into smart ones.

 - You can control your smart devices, even when you aren’t in the house.
 So, you could turn on the heating to ensure you return to a warm home or set a lamp or radio to turn on at certain times of the day to make it seem as though someone is home.

-Voice-controlled smart hubs go some way to eliminating this issue.
-A smart hub consolidates all the smart devices in your home, and their relevant apps, to allow you to control them by using this one hub.
-The commands that you would use the apps for can be spoken to the hub instead.
+A smart hub consolidates all the smart devices in your home, to allow you to control them by using this one hub.

-The best smart hubs make controlling all of your smart devices really simple and some allow you set up routines, so you don’t need to control them at all.
+The best smart hubs make controlling your devices really simple and some allow you set up routines, so you don’t need to control them at all.
 You could set it so that each morning: